yackmckee/spdb/README.md

-# Speediboi
+# SpeeDyBase
 ## A protocol and rust implementation for a light fast peer to peer database

-This repository contains a description of the Speediboi protocol, and a performant Rust implementation with a network API.
+This repository contains a description of the SPDB protocol, and a performant Rust implementation with a network API.

 ## Building